Vote counts begin in Amazon union elections in NYC, Alabama

 The warehouse in Staten Island employs more than 8,300 workers, who pack and ship supplies to customers based mostly in the Northeast.
 A labor win is considered an uphill battle.
 But organizers believe their grassroots approach is more relatable to workers and could help them overcome where established unions have failed in the past.

-New York is more labor-friendly than Alabama, a right-to-work state that prohibits a company and a union from signing a contract that requires workers to pay dues to the union that represents them.
+New York is more labor-friendly than Alabama, where the other union election is being held.
 But some experts believe that won’t make much of a difference in the outcome of the Staten Island election, citing federal labor laws that favor employers, and Amazon’s anti-union stance.

 “The employer is the same, and that’s the key thing,” said Ruth Milkman, a sociologist of labor and labor movements at the City University of New York.
 “Amazon is resisting this with everything it’s got.”